microsoft/vscode-mono-debug/README.md

 # VS Code Mono Debug

 A simple VS Code debugger extension for the Mono VM.
-It is based on the [SDB](https://github.com/mono/sdb) command line debugger.
+Its implementation was inspired by the [SDB](https://github.com/mono/sdb) command line debugger.

 ## Installing Mono